GevaertLucie/ProjectJava/README.md

 This java project was developped by the team : Lucie GEVAERT , Nirina ANDRIANALIZAH, Hanaa HAMMAL.

 ## 1-Introduction
 This contact application is developed using Java.
-One of its main functionnalities is allowing the user to list all contacts that exist in the database as well as adding a new person to the list , updating data of existing contacts and even deleting a contact.
+One of its main functionnalities is allowing the user to list all contacts that exist in the database as well as adding a new person to the list, updating data of existing contacts and even deleting a contact.

 ## 2-Organisation of the team